Heart of a Book

 ★★★★☆

 Great book about programming!
-Highly recommend.Essential reading for anyone into Books.Couldn't put it down - finished in one sitting!The best Books book I've read this year.Worth every penny - packed with useful insights about programming.A must-read for Computers & Technology enthusiasts.
+Highly recommend.Essential reading for anyone into Books.Couldn't put it down - finished in one sitting!The best Books book I've read this year.Worth every penny - packed with useful insights about Programming.A must-read for Books enthusiasts.

 ★★★★☆